Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Model topological BFS

-In our model, when the Zeeman field is present in the \dw SC side, four BFSs appear in the momentum space centred around $\mb{k}=(\pm k_f,\pm k_f)/\sqrt{2}$.
-They are illustrated by the zero-energy contours in Fig.~\ref{fig:Schematic_NS}(b).
+Before we proceed calculate the two-terminal conductance and the Fano factor (FF) using the geometry shown in Fig.\,\ref{fig:Schematic_NS}(a), we investigate the nature of Fermi surfaces and the density of states (DOS) considering a bare $d$-wave SC with periodic boundary conditions along $x$ and $y$ directions.
+In the presence of an external in-plane magnetic field, four BFSs appear in the momentum space centred around $\mb{k}=(\pm k_f,\pm k_f)/\sqrt{2}$.
+They are illustrated by the zero-energy contours in Fig.~\ref{fig:Schematic_NS}(c).
 The area of each contour continuously increases as we enhance the strength of the Zeeman field.
 The topological property of BFSs can be identified by calculating the Pfaffian\,\cite{Agterberg2017,Brydon2018}.
-For the present model, it takes the form - $Pf(\K)= \eps(\K)^2 + \Del(\K)^2 - B^2$ as shown by Setty et al.\,\cite{Setty2020PRB}, and $Pf(\K)$ changes its sign accross each closed contour of BFS.
+For the present model, it takes the form - $Pf(\K)= \eps(\K)^2 + \Del(\K)^2 - B^2$, similar to the model considered by Setty et al.\,\cite{Setty2020PRB}, and $Pf(\K)$ changes its sign accross each closed contour of BFS.
 To quantify it, a $\mc{Z}_2$ topological invariant, $\nu$, is defined as\,\cite{Agterberg2017,Brydon2018}: $(-1)^\nu = sgn[Pf(\K) Pf(0)]$, where, $Pf(0)$ is computed at the origin in the momentum space.
 The closed contours of BFSs separate $\nu=0$ (outside) from the $\nu=1$ (inside) regions, indicating the topological protection of BFSs in our model.
-We refer to the supplementary material (SM)\,\cite{SM} for more details on BFSs, and Pfaffian calculation.
+We refer to the Appendix~\ref{SM:Sec_1} for more details on BFSs, and Pfaffian calculation.

-With the understanding of the topological property of BFSs, we now focus on the four quantum mechanical scattering processes taking place at the N/SC junction as schematically shown in Fig.\,\ref{fig:Schematic_NS}(c).
+With the understanding of the topological property of BFSs, we now focus on the four quantum mechanical scattering processes taking place at the N/SC junction as schematically shown in Fig.\,\ref{fig:Schematic_NS}(b).
 A right-moving electron with spin $\sg$ can (i) reflect as an electron with spin $\sigma$, called ordinary or normal reflection (NR), (ii) combine with another electron of opposite spin $\bar{\sigma}$ to form a spin-singlet CP leaving behind a hole to reflect from the interface due to the Andreev reflection (AR) process (for sub-gap energy), transmit as (iii) electron-like quasiparticle (QP) or (iv) hole-like QP.
-See the SM for detailed discussions\,\cite{SM}.